nepp2/HPL/LOG.md

+# LOG - 16/03/2020

+Ran into a bug with type checking, which I think is caused by a symbol failing to resolve too quickly.
+This should not be possible, as potential symbol matches should only ever shrink with each pass, not widen.
+This suggests there is another problem.

+Also, early error reporting on symbols with no matches was added to make sure I spot when a symbol is never resolved, which seems a little bit crude.

 # LOG - 12/03/2020

 The array type is heap allocated and there is currently no way to get its length.